 “The Greatest Showman” surely takes creative liberties and glosses over the grittiness and hard truths of circus founder P.T.
 Barnum, but both end up being moot points.
 The dramatic connective tissue knitting together the rapturous production numbers is decidedly not as strong, coming across superficial and cursory, and it’s a missed opportunity to see most of Barnum’s "human curiosities" becoming relegated to playing extras without many individual moments.
 With that said, the original songs by Oscar-winning team Benj Pasek and Justin Paul (who wrote the music and lyrics for 2016’s “La La Land” and Broadway’s Tony-winning “Dear Evan Hansen”) transcend the narrative and push it forward.
 They are all catchy and arranged as musical numbers, almost all of them showstoppers with exuberant choreography and the lively brio of the entire ensemble.
 Going in step with Barnum being ahead of his time, Pasek and Paul write their own rules by bringing modern sound to the music.

 The foot-stomping, giddily larger-than-life opener “The Greatest Show,” with Barnum in his red ringmaster coat and top hat, gets the show rolling, setting expectations so high as if no number that followed could top it, but as it turns out, there are plenty to choose from.
-Magical duet “A Million Dreams” efficiently follows Barnum and Charity’s love through thick and thin, where they are separated and write to each other as children (played By Ellis Rubin and Skylar Dunn), to the time they meet again as adults and build their life together; a moonlight dance on their apartment rooftop is enchanting and expertly choreographed on their rooftop among line-drying sheets.
+Magical duet “A Million Dreams” efficiently follows Barnum and Charity’s love through thick and thin, where they are separated and write to each other as children (played By Ellis Rubin and Skylar Dunn), to the time they meet again as adults and build their life together; a moonlight dance on their apartment rooftop among line-drying sheets is enchanting and expertly choreographed.
 The start of Barnum and Phillip Carlyle’s business partnership plays out in another toe-tapping number, “The Other Side,” set at a bar where even the shot glasses slam down to the beat, and it’s an electric sight to witness the combined sing-and-dance cred of Jackman and Efron.
-“Rewrite the Stars,” an appealing aerial duet between Phillip and mixed-race trapeze artist Anne Wheeler (Zendaya), is dazzlingly choreographed in the empty circus ring on a trapeze rope.
+“Rewrite the Stars,” a winning aerial duet between Phillip and mixed-race trapeze artist Anne Wheeler (Zendaya), is dazzlingly choreographed like a ballet in the empty circus ring on a trapeze rope.
 Jenny Lind’s power ballad “Never Enough,” which she first performs in New York, equally brings down the house, and even if Rebecca Ferguson is only lip-synching to singer Loren Allred’s voice, it is Ferguson who sells it and makes one understand why Barnum nearly puts his marriage in crisis.
 The film’s biggest powerhouse of all, though, is “This Is Me,” an empowering anthem of conquering adversity and celebrating diversity, led by divine Broadway performer Keala Settle as bearded lady Lettie Lutz, who leads the “freaks” after being shut out of a fancy party by Barnum and gets her moment.
-From Settle’s powerful voice, to the way the scene is beautifully staged and edited, the entire sequence brings goosebumps to one’s entire body.
+From Settle’s powerful voice, to the way the scene is beautifully staged and edited, the entire sequence is so immensely moving that it has the power to bring goosebumps to one’s entire body and catch in one's throat.
 The same goes for “Come Alive” and “From Now On,” both sublimely performed by Barnum and his talented troupe.

 Grade: B +